Pre-PhD Instructor

 - At the LSE we have a policy of assigning everyone a primary and secondary advisor.
 What is more, even if we did not do that, I would always advise any graduate student to only apply to a school if there are at least two people in your favoured department that you can imagine working with.
 So make sure your proposed project is something that would fit the general research approach of the LSE, and that you can name someone on faculty besides me who would also be good to work with on some aspect of your project.

 - I like to collaborate and do interdisciplinary work!
 Don't be afraid to suggest connections to work going on at the LSE outside of the philosophy department.
+Likewise feel free to reach out if you are not in the philosophy department but looking for a secondary supervisor!
 We can at least see if that could be arranged, depending on the details of the particular case.

-As to my (past, when that becomes a thing, and) current students, I will keep a running tally here, to give yinz a sense of what sorts of things I am getting up to as an advisor
+As to my past and current students, I will keep a running tally here, to give yinz a sense of what sorts of things I am getting up to as an advisor

 - Primary Advisor:

-Somayeh Tohidi: working on formal epistemology, my work with her focuses on statistical evidence from social scientific inquiry in the context of discrimination.
+Somayeh Tohidi: working on formal epistemology for non-ideal agents, my work with her focuses on the use of statistical evidence drawn from social scientific inquiry in the context of discriminatory societies.

-Bele Wollesen: working on strategy-proofness in game theory, my work with her focuses on the epistemic significance of various methods of judgement aggregation.
+Bele Wollesen: working on strategy-proofness in game theory, my work with her focuses on epistemic properties of methods of judgement aggregation.

 - Secondary Advisor:

-Emily C.R.
-Tilton: working on feminist philosophy, my work with her focuses on standpoint epistemology and meta-philosophy.
+Talita Ferrantelli: working on feminist legal philosophy, my work with her focuses on zetetic norms for meta-philosophy.

 -Former Students

-Margherita Harris: works on modelling and uncertainty management in climate science and policy, my work with her concerns robustness reasoning and the advantages of multi-method approaches.
-Now a teaching fellow here at the LSE.
+Margherita Harris: works on modelling and uncertainty management in climate science and policy, my work with her concerned robustness reasoning and the advantages of multi-method approaches.
+Now a fellow at the Pittsburgh Centre for Philosophy of Science